Disney World Advance Dining Reservations

 Don’t want to make reservations?

-Then be prepared for very limited or even zero choices, particularly if you are visiting during a weekend, holiday, summer or Spring Break period (mid-February through mid-April).
+Be prepared for very limited or even zero table-service choices inside the parks, particularly if you are visiting during a weekend, holiday, summer or Spring Break period (mid-February through mid-April).
 Don’t count on being able to walk up at ANY of the table-service restaurants in Magic Kingdom or Disney’s Hollywood Studios at any time of year.
-If you must do walk-up seating, your best bets are:
+If you must do walk-up seating, your best bets for table-service dining inside the parks are:

 A few Disney resort table-service restaurants are open at lunch.
 They are usually not busy in the middle of the day, when most people are in the theme parks.
 Not only are these usually easy tables to get, they provide a relaxing break from the crowds.
 Try: